Abhishek07788/DesignScript/README.md

 ### Frontend GiHub Link: https://github.com/Abhishek07788/DesignScript
 ### Backend GiHub Link: https://github.com/Abhishek07788/DesignScript-backend

+#### Admin:
+Admin can Add new blog, Update Blogs and delete Blogs.
+#### User:
+User can see blogs, read blogs, Add their comment on each blog and delete his/her comments.
+### If not registered:
+If anyone how is not registered on this app then he/she can only see comments and blogs.

 ## Features & Pages:
 1. Sign up
 2. Log in